Why You Shouldn’t Refinance Federal Student Loans During COVID-19

 Refinance Federal Student Loans, Lose CARES Act Relief

-- Administrative forbearance that automatically suspended payments until Dec.
-31, 2020.
+- Administrative forbearance that automatically suspends payments until Sept.
+30, 2021

 - Forbearance toward satisfying payment requirements for Public Service Loan Forgiveness, forgiveness offered through income-driven repayment plans, and student loan rehabilitation

-With no interest and no payments, borrowers save by leaving their federally-owned student loans as is—at least until after Dec.
-31, 2020.
+With no interest and no payments, borrowers save by leaving their federally owned student loans as is—at least until Sept.
+30, 2021.